 DIY – You’ll Always Know When Your Brakes Need Changing

 No doubt you’re already familiar with brake squeal – that torturous sound of metal grinding against metal when you step on the brakes.
-It’s a sign that your brake pads are worn and need to be replaced, but it’s not the only indicator.
+It often sounds like nails going down a chalkboard, and it’s a sign that your brake pads are worn and need to be replaced.
+This may be the most obvious sign that you need a brake pad replacement, but it’s not the only indicator.

 A better way to check the longevity of your brake pads is by looking at them.
 Most professionals suggest replacing your brake pads when the friction material is less than 4mm thick.
 When the measurement is less than 3mm, your brakes should be replaced immediately to keep your car safe.